justnealpatel/Yelp/README.md

 ## Notes

 It was fun using autolayout!
 It was new and I'm glad it turned out the way it did.
 Now we can expand our knowledge of iOS concepts to many screen sizes.
+An.d for the setting up the search results page, I set up my search controller to work but I did not take it to another screen

 Describe any challenges encountered while building the app.